allenai/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 <exercise id="1" title="Hyperparameters matter!">

-The choice of hyperparameters often has a strong impact to the performance of a model.
+The choice of hyperparameters often has a strong impact on the performance of a model.
 Even if you use the same model, performance can drastically change depending on the hyperparameters (e.g. learning rate, dimensionality of word embeddings) you use.
-Following figure shows the performance change with different hyperparameters.
+The following figure shows the performance change with different hyperparameters.
 <img src="/part3/hyperparameter-optimization-with-optuna/hyperparameter_matters.jpg" alt="Hyperparameters matter!" />

 A typical process of hyperparameter optimization is based on repeating a step of training/evaluating a model.